pavsa/hackrf-spectrum-analyzer/Readme.md

 * Windows 7+ x64

 ### Installation:
-1. Make sure HackRF is using at least the minimum firmware version (see above)
+Make sure HackRF is using at least the minimum firmware version (see above)

+Windows:
 1. [Download the latest version of Spectrum Analyzer](release/hackrf_spectrum_analyzer.zip) and unzip
 1. Install HackRF as a libusb device
   1. [Download Zadig](src/hackrf-sweep/lib/zadig_2.2.exe) and run